acenet-arc/cloud_from_a_to_z/_episodes/create-a-persistent-virtual-machine.md

 ~~~
 {: .output}

-At the bottom of the output you can see the prompt `ubuntu@test:~$` this is now a shell prompt on the newly created virtual machine.
+At the bottom of the output you can see the prompt `ubuntu@john-smith:~$` this is now a shell prompt on the newly created virtual machine.
 Notice that the username we used to connect `ubuntu` is part of the prompt letting you know who the virtual machine thinks you are.
-Also notice `test` which is the hostname of your virtual machine, as mentioned earlier this derived from the Instance Name you give to your virtual machine.
+Also notice `john-smith` which is the hostname of your virtual machine, as mentioned earlier this derived from the Instance Name you give to your virtual machine.
 Finally the `~` indicates what directory you are currently in.
 In this case you are in the user `ubuntu`'s home directory.

 From this point you can start working with or configuring your virtual machine with additional capability above and beyond those included in the basic Ubuntu operating system provided by the image we selected when creating our virtual machine.
 The things you can do with your new VM are only limited by your imagination, time, and OpenStack quota.
 Some examples of what you could do with your OpenStack VMS, run python scripts to scrape twitter data, run a wordpress site to publish articles, or do large scale text processing with Spark.